ocaml/ocaml.org/data/tutorials/language/0lg_00_basic_datatypes.md

 - : int = 42
 ```

-The `int` type is the default and basic type of integer numbers in OCaml.
+The `int` type is the default and basic type of integers in OCaml.
 It represents platform-dependent signed integers.
-This means `int` does not always have same the number of bits, depending on underlying platform characteristics, such as processor architecture or operating system.
+This means `int` does not always have same the number of bits.
+It depends on underlying platform characteristics, such as processor architecture or operating system.
 Operations on `int` values are provided by the [`Stdlib`](/api/Stdlib.html) and the [`Int`](/api/Int.html) modules.

-Usually, `int` has 31 bits in 32-bit architectures and 63 in 64-bit architectures; one bit is reserved for OCaml's runtime operation.
-The standard library also provides [`Int32`](/api/Int32.html) and [`Int64`](/api/Int64.html) modules, which support platform independent operations on 32 and 64 bits signed integers.
+Usually, `int` has 31 bits in 32-bit architectures and 63 in 64-bit architectures because one bit is reserved for OCaml's runtime operation.
+The standard library also provides [`Int32`](/api/Int32.html) and [`Int64`](/api/Int64.html) modules, which support platform independent operations on 32- and 64-bit signed integers.
 These modules are not detailed in this tutorial.

 There are no dedicated types for unsigned integers in OCaml.
 Bitwise operations on `int` treat the sign bit as the other bits.
 Binary operators use standard symbols.
 The signed remainder operator is written `mod`.
 There is no predefined power operator on integers in OCaml.